wenatnyu/christmas_gift/README.md

    npm start
    ```

 The server auto-creates Postgres tables on startup.
+If `DATABASE_URL` is not set, it falls back to a non-persistent in-memory store so you can still run the app locally (data resets on restart).

 ## Deploy to Railway (GitHub)